-Authorized user tradelines are basically credit card revolving accounts onto which an individual is added as an authorized user.
-“Tradelines” are the accounts listed in a credit report, such as mortgages, auto loans, credit cards, etc. An “authorized user” is a person which is given access to the account as a user, but who is not responsible for balance.
+Authorized user tradelines are credit card revolving accounts onto which an individual is added as an authorized user.
+"Tradelines" are the accounts listed in a credit report, such as mortgages, auto loans, credit cards, etc. An "authorized user" is a person who is given access to the account as a user but who is not responsible for the balance.

 How big of a boost can I expect?

 The boost is different for everyone.
 It all depends on what is currently in your credit report and what you choose to purchase from us.
 Basically,

 - the more credit cards we add to your credit report, the bigger the boost will be;

 - the fewer the number of credit cards that you currently have in your credit report showing as open, the bigger the boost will be;